ELTE Law Journal: Journal Profile and Submission Guide

 The electronic file should be prepared accurately, consistently and simply, avoiding the use of special fonts or elaborate formatting for aesthetics.
 Paragraphs should be formatted the same way throughout.
 Use your word processor’s Notes function to create your footnotes.
 Footnotes should be marked clearly in the text, in numeric order after a point of punctuation and listed at the bottom of the relevant page.
 Close all footnotes with a full stop.

 Emphasis should be indicated exclusively by italics.
 In the text, please also italicize foreign words and phrases.
-Provide a translation immediately afterwards in brackets, or in a footnote, if required.
-Do not italicize words that are in common usage in legal English, such as ultra vires, stare decisis, obiter dicta, ratio decidendi, a priori and a fortiori.
-Commonly used abbreviations, such as i.e. and e.g., are not italicized and have full stops.
-(For further examples see OSCOLA 1.3.3.)
+A translation should be provided afterwards in brackets, or in a footnote.
+The abbreviations i.e. and e.g., are not italicized and have full stops

 No bibliography should be attached to the text.
-Bibliographic information on works cited should be given in the notes.
+Bibliographic information on works cited should be indicated in footnotes.

 The main headings should be aligned on the left and numbered I, II and so on; first letters of main words should be in upper case.